 Clinical referral review and triage

-Quick reference guides have been created to support the switch to clinically triaging referrals online via e-RS.
-The following guides include reviewing and triaging referrals on the appointment slot issue and referrals for review worklist:
+The following quick reference guides have been created to support the switch to clinically triaging referrals online via e-RS.

 Telephone assessment service (TAS)

-Contact firstname.lastname@example.org if you would like more information on using TAS to support your transition to telephone and on-line consultations.
+Contact firstname.lastname@example.org if you would like more information on how to convert face-to-face appointment types to telephone assessment services.

 Use of instructions in the directory of services (DoS)

 Within the definition of each service on the DoS, providers can use the ‘Instructions’ section to relay information to patients.
-These are then displayed on the appointment summary page (for referrers) and printed on the appointment confirmation when a patient books their appointment or displayed onscreen in the Manage your referral patient booking website.
+These are then displayed on the ‘Appointment Summary’ screen (for referrers) and printed on the appointment confirmation when a patient books their appointment or displayed onscreen in the Manage your referral patient booking website.